OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 #### Automatic Expand

-Automatic expand mean it will always expand that navigation property, it's like add a $expand in the query, so it will expand even if there is a `$select`.
+Automatic expand mean it will always expand that navigation property, it's like automatic select, we will add a $expand in the query, so it will expand even if there is a `$select`.

 ### Model Bound Fluent APIs